Anal Sex Techniques and Positions

 If you want to know more about anal sex, with man or woman as penetrator, then some amusing and frank accounts can be found here: 10 bad sex experiences There are many great places to get sex information on the web.

 All kinds of sexual information for couples can be found on Sex In Human Loving, which features essays on many aspects of human sexuality and sexual relationships.

-Male sexual dysfunction includes premature ejaculation, which you can get help for from Lloyd Lester's excellent web program - Ejaculation By Command - which is reviewed here - as you most likely know, the most common male sexual problem, and one which occurs in about one man in three in the average population.
+Male sexual dysfunction includes premature ejaculation, which you can get help for from Lloyd Lester's excellent web program - Ejaculation By Command.
+As you most likely know, PE is the most common male sexual problem, and one which occurs in about one man in three in the average population.